-SYMPTOMS: Having a yin (passive energy) deficiency can make it difficult for you to adapt to areas with hot and dry weather.
+SYMPTOMS: Having a Yin (passive energy) Deficiency can make it difficult for you to adapt to areas with hot and dry weather.
 This is evident through symptoms like hot flushes and red cheeks.
-It’s also likely to cause irritation, warm palms and soles, often thirsty or vulnerability to a fever or sore throat.
-Individuals usually have a thin physique, outgoing, and can be very impatient.
+It’s also likely to cause irritation, warm palms and soles, often thirst or vulnerability to a fever or sore throat.
+Individuals usually have a thin physique, are outgoing, and can be very impatient.

-TREATMENT: Food that replenishes bodily fluids and is cooling and moisturising in nature are recommended.
-For example, celery, duck meat, and black or white fungus.
+TREATMENT: Food that replenishes bodily fluids and is cooling and moisturising in nature is recommended, for example, celery, duck meat, and black or snow fungus.
 You should also refrain from overeating foods that are “drying” or warming, such as mutton or onions.

 WESTERN REMEDY: Limit your caffeine intake, reduce the consumption of spicy and fried foods, and avoid staying up late.
 The sauna should be out of bounds if you have very dry skin.
 It’s also important for you to remain calm by listening to relaxing music and doing mild to moderate exercises like walking and swimming.
 Meditation can also help relax the mind and calm the nervous system.

-SYMPTOMS: A yang (active energy) deficiency leads to sensitivity towards cold weather and cool types of food.
-Your limbs can appear cold, and your risk of falling ill due to cold or dampness will be higher.
-Most of the individuals with this body type have weak muscles.
+SYMPTOMS: A Yang (active energy) Deficiency leads to sensitivity towards cold weather and cool types of food.
+Your limbs can appear cold, and your risk of falling ill due to Cold or Dampness will be higher.
+Most individuals with this body type have weak muscles.

 WESTERN REMEDY: Keep your body — back, feet and lower abdomen — warm at all times.
 Do this by spending some time in a sauna or hot spring.
 Steer clear of spending too much time in an air-conditioned space.
-Enjoyable exercises like a jog, cycle, or swim can also be good for uplifting your spirits and relieving anxiety.
+Enjoyable exercises like jogging, cycling, or swimming can also be good for lifting your spirits and relieving anxiety.
 Quality sleep can balance yang energy as well.

 SYMPTOMS: This body type usually presents with changes in skin appearance.
 For instance, you may have frequent skin bruising or dry, coarse and sometimes painful skin.
 Dark circles under your eyes or a dull or pigmented complexion and purplish dark lips can also occur.
-Like a yang-deficient body constitution, you will also not be able to tolerate cold and windy weather.
+Like a Yang-Deficient body constitution, you’ll also not be able to tolerate cold and windy weather.

 Activities like dance or acrobatics can prevent congestion of blood and qi.
 Tuina and deep breathing exercises can also ensure a smooth flow of qi through the meridians.

 TCM TREATMENT: Eat more bland foods like barley, seaweed, carrots or wasabi.
 Reduce your intake of foods that are naturally greasy, starchy or sweet.
-Acupuncture can help eliminate dampness in the body by promoting circulation as well as supporting the body’s digestion centre (spleen and stomach).
+Acupuncture can help eliminate Dampness in the body by promoting circulation as well as supporting the body’s digestive centre (Spleen and stomach).